 The WFRP commodity count is a calculation rather than simply a count of commodities produced.
 It is important to understand that the commodity count used by WFRP is not just what you are growing or producing on the farm, but is a measure of farm diversification that shows the farm has reduced its risk by producing significant amounts of multiple commodities.
 For example: A farm may have 95 percent of its revenue coming from apples and 5 percent from pears.
 For WFRP purposes, this farm would be considered to have only 1 commodity.
 However, if the farm had 80 percent of its revenue coming from apples and 20 percent from pears, the farm would be considered to have 2 commodities.
 The commodity count calculation must be used to determine the number of commodities that count under the policy.

 The calculation determines the minimum proportion of revenue a commodity must contribute to the farm to be considered a countable commodity for WFRP.
 A farm’s revenue would be evenly distributed if an equal percentage of revenue came from each commodity produced, for example, 25 percent from Corn, 25 percent from Soybeans, 25 percent from Spinach and 25 percent from Carrots.
 The minimum proportion to be considered a countable commodity is 1/3 of that evenly distributed amount.
 Therefore, in this example, for corn, soybeans, spinach, or carrots, each commodity would have to make up at least 8.3 percent of the total revenue of the farm to count as a commodity under WFRP.
 Commodities with revenue below the minimum will be grouped together in order to recognize the diversification of the multiple commodities (this will make the commodity count higher).
-The formula for the commodity count can be found in the WFRP policy.
+Section 19 of the WFRP policy shows how the commodity count is determined.

 Does diversification on my farm matter?

-- Qualification for the 80 and 85 percent coverage levels require a minimum of three (3) commodities.
+- Qualification for the 80 and 85 percent coverage levels requires a minimum of three (3) commodities;

-- Farms that have a commodity that is insurable under Revenue Protection, Revenue Protection with the Harvest Price Exclusion, or the Actual Revenue History plan of insurance must have a minimum of 2 commodities on the farm in order to qualify for WFRP insurance.
+- Farms that have a commodity that is insurable under Revenue Protection, Revenue Protection with the Harvest Price Exclusion, or the Actual Revenue History plan of insurance must have a minimum of two (2) commodities on the farm in order to qualify for WFRP insurance;

-- Farms with two (2) or more commodities will receive a premium rate discount based on the amount of diversification.
-This discount is a reflection of the lower risk of revenue loss because of the farms diversification.
+- Farms with two (2) or more commodities will receive a premium rate discount based on the amount of diversification (This discount is a reflection of the lower risk of revenue loss because of the farms diversification); and

 - Farms with two (2) or more commodities will also receive a whole-farm subsidy resulting in less premium cost to the producer.